Toloka/docs/en/guide/concepts/efficiency-metrics/submitting-tasks.md

 ## How to calculate

-The indicator is calculated as the ratio between the number of submitted tasks and the total number of taken tasks.
+The indicator is calculated as the ratio between the number of submitted tasks and the total number of picked tasks.

 {% cut "Show the formula" %}